Mileta Rajović: Watford

 On 25 August 2023, Rajović signed for EFL Championship club Watford on a five-year contract for an undisclosed fee, reported to be around £1 million.
 He made his debut as a substitute in a 1–0 Championship defeat to Blackburn Rovers on 27 August, and scored a brace on his first start the following week as Watford drew 3–3 away to Coventry City.
 On 11 November 2023, Rajović scored the first two goals in a 5–0 thrashing at home to Rotherham, making the club six games undefeated.
 Despite Rajović starting only 17 of his 43 appearances for the 2023-24 season, he finished as the top goalscorer with 11 goals across all competitions.

+Loan to Brøndby

 On 2 September 2024, Rajović returned to former club Brøndby on loan for the rest of the 2024–25 season.

 Legia Warsaw

-On 15 July 2025, Rajović signed a four-year deal with Polish Ekstraklasa club Legia Warsaw for a fee of €3 million, making Rajović the most expensive signing in the league's history.
+On 15 July 2025, Rajović signed a four-year deal with Polish Ekstraklasa club Legia Warsaw for a fee of €3 million, making Rajović the most expensive signing in the league's history at the time.

+Mileta Rajović has been portrayed in the media as a physically strong but inefficient striker, with journalists noting that although he often finds himself in good scoring positions, he struggles to convert chances and lacks composure in front of goal; in analyses concerning Legia Warsaw, he has been described as a static, traditional No. 9 whose contribution outside the penalty area is limited, and whose goal output falls short of expectations, leading to questions about his suitability as a first-choice striker at a higher competitive level.

+In early 2026, Rajović finally broke his goal drought, scoring the winning goal against Cracovia, which ended a run of 14 consecutive league matches without a goal and over 160 days of waiting for a strike in the Ekstraklasa; this goal was widely described as a “breakthrough”, especially given that he had previously gone more than 1000 minutes without scoring from open play, and it marked a moment where both his confidence and media perception began to improve at Legia Warsaw.

+Loan to Midtjylland

+On 2 September 2026, transfer deadline day, Rajović returned to Denmark, where he signed a one-season loan deal with Midtjylland..
+He scored his first goal for the club in a 7–0 win against Sundby in the Danish Cup.

 Personal life

 Born in Denmark, Rajović is of Montenegrin descent.
+Besides Denmark, he is eligible to represent Montenegro national football team.